Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Lung cancer.md

 # Information
 Lung cancer is cancer involving lung tissue.
 It is the **most deadly** cancer, and *second* **most likely** cancer.
 It has usually advanced at presentation; it is unlikely to identify lung cancer in the earlier stages

 More tumors of the lungs are *metastasis to lung*, rather than *primary lung tumors*.
 This leads to multiple lesions on imaging.
 Most comonly from:
 1. [[Breast Cancer]]
 2. Colon

+It is important to identify other differentials for masses in the mediastinum.
+See [[Mediastinal Masses]]

 ---